binpash/try/README.md

 In this example, `try` will merge `/sandbox1`, `/sandbox2` and `/sandbox3` together before mounting the overlay.
 This way, you can combine the contents of multiple `try` sandboxes.

+## Artifact evaluation:
+To evaluate the artifact for the OSDI'26 paper titled "Controlling Opaque-Component Effects with Semisolates and Try", jump straight to [`INSTRUCTIONS.md`](https://github.com/binpash/try/blob/osdi26-ae/INSTRUCTIONS.md).

 ## Known Issues
 Any command that interacts with other users/groups will fail since only the